bagisto/bagisto-docs/create_package.md

 ##### Step-5

-- Now, we need to add our package to ‘composer.json’ file of project root for autoloading in psr-4.
+- Now, we need to add our package to the ‘composer.json’ file of project root for autoloading in psr-4.

       ``` php
       "psr-4": {